-If a student holds a cumulative grade percentage of 69% or less in any academic subject, administration reserves the right to withhold student participation in any school sponsored activity.
-This includes, but is not limited to, Interest Learning, after school Ignite activities, Rec Nights, Field Day, special events, clubs, Real Life Connections trips, and outings.

-In addition, students who are sent to administration for a behavioral infraction may not be allowed to participate in any of the above activities.
+For our middle schoolers, if a student holds a cumulative grade percentage of 69% or less in any academic subject, the executive and administrative directors reserve the right to withhold student participation in any school-sponsored activity.
+This includes but is not limited to, Interest Learning, after-school Ignite activities, Rec Nights, Field Day, special events, clubs, Real Life Connections trips, and outings.
+In addition, each family must have satisfied all of their financial obligations to NCCS in order for their student(s) to participate in any special activity.

-The administration also reserves the right to withhold student participation for students in all program years based on other circumstances, i.e., financial obligations, a pattern of late or missing assignments, incomplete homework, etc. As noted, all of the above is at the final discretion of administration.
+The administration also reserves the right to withhold student participation for students in all program years based on other circumstances, i.e., financial obligations, a pattern of late or missing assignments, incomplete homework, etc. As noted, all of the above is at the final discretion of the administration.